J-Ngaiii/ocfo-etl/README.md

 # ocfo-etl
 Repo hosting the ETL scripts for the OCFO Primary Database system.
+This system is a work in progress but can handle automatic processing of most of the crucial dataset types (FRs, Committee Agendas, OASIS club registration, ABSA sheets).

 # Requirements
 ## APIs: